-The Xinglong Observatory of National Astronomical Observatories, CAS (NAOC) (IAU code 327, coordinates: $40^{\circ}23'39''$ N, $117^{\circ}34'30''$ E) was founded in 1968.
+The Xinglong Observatory of National Astronomical Observatories, CAS (NAOC; IAU code 327, coordinates: 40° 23'39" N, 117°34'30" E) was founded in 1968.
 At present, it is one of most primary observing stations of NAOC.
-As the largest optical astronomical observatory site in the continent of Asia, it harbors 9 telescopes with effective aperture greater than 50 cm.
-These are LAMOST, the 2.16-m reflector, a 1.26-m optical & near-infrared reflector, a 1 m Alt-Az reflector, a 85 cm reflector (NAOC-Beijing Normal University Telescope, NBT), a 80 cm reflector (Tsinghua University-NAOC, TNT), a 60/90 cm Schmidt telescope, a 60 cm reflector and a 50 cm reflector.
-The average altitude of the Xinglong Observatory is ~ 960 m and it is located at the South of the main peak of the Yanshan Mountains, in the Xinglong county, Hebei province, which is ~ 120 km northeast of Beijing.
-The mean and median seeing values of the Xinglong Observatory are 2".0 and 1".8, respectively, and on average, there are 117 photometric nights and 230 useful nights per year based on the data of 2007-2014 (Zhang et al. 2015).
-For most of the time, the wind speed is less than 4 m s-1 (the mean value is 2 m s-1), and the sky brightness is ~ 21.1 mag arcsec2 in V band at the zenith (Zhang et al. 2015).
+As the largest optical astronomical observatory site in the continent of Asia, it harbors nine telescopes with an effective aperture greater than 50 cm.
+These are LAMOST, the 2.16-m reflector, a 1.26-m optical, and near-infrared reflector, a 1-m Alt-Az reflector, an 85-cm reflector (NAOC-Beijing Normal University Telescope, NBT), an 80-cm reflector (Tsinghua University-NAOC, TNT), a 60/90-cm Schmidt telescope, a 60 cm reflector, and a 50-cm reflector.
+The average altitude of the Xinglong Observatory is ~960 m, and it is located at the south of the main peak of the Yanshan Mountains, in the Xinglong county, Hebei province, which is ~120 km northeast of Beijing.
+The mean and median seeing values of the Xinglong Observatory are 2",0 and 1",8, respectively, and on average, there are 117 photometric nights and 230 useful nights per year based on the data of 2007-2014 (Zhang et al. 2015).
+For most of the time, the wind speed is less than 4 m s^{-1} (the mean value is 2 m s^{-1}), and the sky brightness is ~21.1 mag arcsec2 in the V band at the zenith (Zhang et al. 2015).

-Each year, more than a hundred astronomers use the telescopes of Xinglong Observatory to perform the observations for the studies on Galactic sciences (stellar parameters, extinction measurements, Galactic structures, exoplanets, etc.) and extragalactic sciences (including nearby galaxies, AGNs, high-redshift quasars), as well as time-domain astronomy (supernovae, gamma-ray bursts, stellar tidal disruption events, and different types of variable stars).
-In recent year, besides the basic daily maintenance of the telescopes, new techniques and methods have been explored by the engineers and technicians of Xinglong Observatory to improve the efficiency of observations.
-Meanwhile, the Xinglong Observatory is also a National popular-science and education base of China for training students from graduate schools, colleges, high schools and other education institutions throughout China, and it has hosted a number of international workshops and summer schools.
+Each year, more than 100 astronomers use the telescopes of Xinglong Observatory to perform the observations for the studies on Galactic sciences (stellar parameters, extinction measurements, Galactic structures, exoplanets, etc.) and extragalactic sciences (including nearby galaxies, AGNs, high-redshift quasars), as well as time-domain astronomy (supernovae, gamma-ray bursts, stellar tidal disruption events, and different types of variable stars).
+In recent years, besides the basic daily maintenance of the telescopes, new techniques and methods have been explored by the engineers and technicians of Xinglong Observatory to improve the efficiency of observations.
+Meanwhile, the Xinglong Observatory is also a national popular-science and education base of China for training students from graduate schools, colleges, high schools, and other educational institutions throughout China, and it has hosted a number of international workshops and summer schools.